zig-gamedev/zig-gamedev/README.md

 ## Building sample applications

-Not counting [Zig compiler](https://ziglang.org/download/) - **this repository is fully standalone** - neither Visual Studio nor Windows SDK needs to be installed to build, modify and re-build this project.
+Not counting [Zig compiler](https://ziglang.org/download/), **this repository is fully standalone, neither Visual Studio nor Windows SDK needs to be installed to build this project**.

 Zig compiler consists of single ~60MB .zip file and needs to be downloaded separately.
 Latest development build of the compiler must be used (master) you can download prebuilt binaries [here](https://ziglang.org/download/).